 U.S. Department of Labor's Wage and Hour Division (WHD) determined that the county incorrectly applied an overtime exemption for law enforcement and fire protection employees to dispatchers who, as civilian employees, do not qualify for the exemption.

 Investigators said the dispatchers were scheduled for 60 hours one week, then 24 hours the next week.
-Instead of paying them overtime when they worked more than forty hours a week, they only get the extra pay when they worked more than 86 hours in a two-week period.
+Instead of paying them overtime when they worked more than forty hours a week, they would only get the extra pay when they worked more than 86 hours in a two-week period.

 Scott County has paid $59,769 in back wages to the impacted employees, and was also assessed a civil penalty of $12,486 by WHD for repeat violations.